flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

         C:\git\me\ARMStepByStep\Step_7_ASPDotNetCoreContainer\aspnetcoreapp> az keyvault create --resource-group acrrg --name acrkv

-2. Displaying the ID associated with the new Azure Container Registry using the following command:</p>
+2. Display the ID associated with the new Azure Container Registry using the following command:</p>
 In order to create the Service Principal you need to know the ID associated with the new Azure Container Registry, you can display this information with the following command:</p>
 **Azure CLI 2.0:** az acr show --name "ACRName" --query id --output tsv</p>
 For instance: